ishubham21/Portfolio/README.md

 .
 .
 .
-Though I'm still working on expanding it, you still can pay a visit.
+Though I'm still working on expanding it, adding more elements and improving performance, you still can pay a visit.